UX training for people working in real product teams.

 - It is grounded in real experience from IT product work

-- It includes both a success case and a failure case
+- It includes both success and failure cases

-- It shows the limits of the UX role inside organizations, not just its idealized version
+- It shows the limits of the UX role inside organizations, not only its idealized version

-- It focuses on collaboration between UX, PM, and engineering
+- It focuses on collaboration between UX, product management, and engineering

 - It addresses work without perfect processes